semocode/uofrida/README.md

 # Configuration

-All extensions under `js/extensions` has a disabled flag to easiely configure which extensions to use.
-Extensions also come with a maturity rating.
-Disable experimental extensions if there is problems with them (like client crashing with access violation).
+All extensions under `js/extensions` have a `disabled` flag to quickly configure which extensions to load.
+Extensions come with an maturity rating.
+Disable experimental extensions if there are problems with them (like client crashing with access violation).

 # Lua